exekerey/nm_endterm/README.md

 - **Data Sources** – pull Binance spot data or upload manual CSV/JSON files for custom expected returns.
 - **Auto Refresh** – enable polling (10–600 s) to keep allocations and charts in sync without manual clicks.
 - **Real-time Charts** – Altair plots visualize weights, dollar allocations, and objective value across runs.
+- **Trade instructions** – a holdings state file converts the latest target weights into buy/sell deltas using current prices.
-- **Ledger** – every rebalance appends to `trades/trades.csv` so you can audit or backtest decisions elsewhere.
+- **Ledger** – every rebalance appends to `trades.csv` so you can audit or backtest decisions elsewhere.

 ## Development

 - Format: standard library + `numpy`, `pandas`, and Streamlit; the simplex implementation lives in `simplex.py`.
 - Tests: run `pytest` after touching the solver or trading logic.
-- Logging: inspect `trades/trades.csv` to audit what the bot executed—no databases involved.
+- Logging: inspect `trades.csv` to audit what the bot executed—no databases involved.